nileshhshinde29/myNotes/notes/Vue /chits.md

 **15. Explain the concept of dynamic components in Vue.js.**
-    -Allows dynamically switch between multiple components based on a condition -By using v-if, v-else, v-show.
+- Allows dynamically switch between multiple components based on a condition
+- By using v-if, v-else, v-show.

 **16. What is the purpose of the Vue.js ref attribute?**
-    -Allows you to get a reference to a specific element.
+- Allows you to get a reference to a specific element.
-    -Useful when you need to DOM directly.
+- Useful when you need to DOM directly.

 **17. How can you handle errors or exceptions in Vue.js?**
 - try catch

 **18. Explain the concept of Vue.js plugins.**
-    -we can install multiple packages for adding additional features, directives, components, -eg Vue router, vuex.
+- we can install multiple packages for adding additional features, directives, components,
+- eg Vue router, vuex.

 **19. What is the purpose of the Vue.js nextTick method?**
-    -This method will run after the DOM has been updated.
+- This method will run after the DOM has been updated.
-    -You can safely access updated DOM elements or components -and perform additional tasks after the reactivity cycle.
+- You can safely access updated DOM elements or components
+- and perform additional tasks after the reactivity cycle.
-    -For example, you can access DOM elements using refs
+- For example, you can access DOM elements using refs

 **20. Explain the concept of scoped styles in Vue.js.**
-    -Allows you to style specific component.
+- Allows you to style specific component.
-    -Have to add scoped tag in style.
+- Have to add scoped tag in style.

 **21. What is the purpose of the vue-cli (Vue Command Line Interface)?**
-   -Command line tool to create basic structure of files for vue.js.
+- Command line tool to create basic structure of files for vue.js.
-   -Provides efficient way to set up project templates, manage dependencies.
+- Provides efficient way to set up project templates, manage dependencies.

 **22. Explain the concept of server-side rendering (SSR) in Vue.js.**
 - Allows you to render Vue components on the server and send the pre-rendered HTML to the client.
 - improves initial page load performance.
 - Improves search engine optimization (SEO)